Banner Saga 1 Review (Switch)

 Much like other RPGs, periodically through conversations with NPCs, you are prompted with options for response.
 Some of these responses open up branching conversations that add flavor text for lore purposes while other responses make final decisions which cannot be undone.
 For this reason, I found myself carefully thinking through each response more than I have in any other game I’ve played.
 A miss-click on a dialogue option could be the difference between your favorite party member being alive or dead forever.
 You’ve been warned.

 One of my favorite aspects of BS1 is in the presentation of the world and its characters.
 Aside from the plot itself being interesting and engaging, the people who inhabit the setting are the true heroes here.
 Despite this being a sprawling fantasy world, the focus of the story remains extremely local, making the plot feel intimate and, in turn, making the world feel big.
-Even though you follow two separate storylines on opposites ends of the world for much of the game, the narrative never feels too worldwide or too big in scope for its own good.
+Even though you follow two separate storylines on opposite ends of the world for much of the game, the narrative never feels too worldwide or too big in scope for its own good.
 You care about the game’s people, their families, their fates, and even their feelings.
 That’s difficult to do sometimes in a fantasy setting because the creators want you to see everything their world has to offer.
 In BS1, it doesn’t feel like the world is empty at all – quite the opposite.
 Since the perspective is so focused, it makes every landmark and milestone feel bigger and grander.
 I felt like an ant in an enormous land.

 It’s important to note that you are not freely roaming in this game.
-Even when in a town, you do not control an avatar to move around from market to the great hall.
+Even when in a town, you do not control an avatar to move around from the market to the great hall.
 Instead, that is done through a point and click “menu.”
-I put menu in quotes there because it’s cleverly disguised as a hand-drawn illustration of the city, town, fortress, or camp itself.
+I put the menu in quotes there because it’s cleverly disguised as a hand-drawn illustration of the city, town, fortress, or camp itself.
 This feature might not click with some players who are looking for more of an action experience, something that gives them the freedom to explore and roam.
 In this game, you’re on a linear track, and while sometimes you’re given the freedom to choose what to do, you won’t actually be performing those actions by running around and doing them – you’ll be reading about them like a storybook.

 While the “cutscenes” themselves are just downright beautiful to look at, I will note that some of the camera jumps between speakers can sometimes feel harsh and jolting.
-However, this is minor and doesn’t detract from experience the scene.
+However, this is minor and doesn’t detract from the experience of the scene.

 One area where this game truly shines is in its tone.
 When you read “fantasy” in the description, think more Game of Thrones than The Lord of the Rings.
 When I refer to GoT, I simply mean its brutal way of presenting each character as gray and realistic.
 There are few heroes and truly despicable villains to find here – instead, you encounter characters with individual motivations forcing them to make impossible decisions.
 Sometimes those decisions are good; sometimes, they’re awful.
 In the end, that leaves the player surrounded by realistic people.
 They feel flawed, and so they feel real.